 MC365 ’s comprehensive disaster recovery solution provides you with a complete

-content replication and Server as well like playout system for your secondary site.
-Automatically synchronizing your alternate location (Media Center 365 Node)with your primary site (Media Center 365).
+content replication and Server as well as playout system for your secondary site.
+Automatically synchronizing your alternate location (Media Center 365 Node) with your primary site (Media Center 365).

 CPU horsepower and memory to process and manage your media.